glossary

 How do I prepare and pass a circular resolution?

-You can prepare and pass a circular resolution in three simple steps:
+You can prepare and pass a circular resolution in three steps:

-1. Prepare a document that sets out the resolution (decision or action) that you are intending to pass
+1. Prepare a document that sets out the resolution and any relevant background information.

-2. Circulate the resolution document to all persons entitled to vote on the resolution (this might be done via board portal or email)
+2. Circulate the document to all directors entitled to vote (via board portal or email).

 What should a circular resolution contain?